 Once your data has been collected, the first step in any sort of analysis of data should be understanding what each of your variables mean and whether they are quantitative or qualitative.
 Quantitative data and qualitative data should be tested and interpreted differently, so it is important to define your variables beforehand.
 Most statistical software, like SPSS, will do this for you automatically.
 However, it is important to go through each variable yourself to determine what each variable is and why it is of interest to your analysis.

 One way to help you do this is to conduct an exploratory analysis.
 The most common way of starting to explore your data is to extract some descriptive statistics.
+Note that you can get such extraction knowledge from a statistics course.
 Descriptive statistics can either be reported numerically or by some helpful visualizations.
 Some examples of numerical reporting can be found in computing the mean, median, and standard deviation.
 On the other hand, you can also report descriptives visually.
 Graphical representations of raw data can include bar graphs, pie charts, and correlation tables.

 Once you’ve conducted this exploratory analysis, you should check if your data meets the assumptions that each test requires.
 This is a necessary step: understanding the descriptives of your data will help you understand which tests are appropriate to perform.

 Data visualization can help you understand your data

 As a researcher, there are many approaches to start analyzing your data.
 Data collection can be a vital part of your project – however, in order to start forming a research design, it is important to first form a research question based on your observation of a specific population.
 Most commonly, this research question is given as a hypothesis.
 Hypothesis testing as we know it today was popularized by statisticians Jerzy Neyman and Egon Pearson in the 1930s.
 Hypotheses in statistics are normally a statement about a set of data, where hypothesis testing is a research method that tests whether the probability of that statement is true.